mjamelot/MutationIntensive/README.md

 # LinkedList
 Simplest doubly linked list prisma model that expose a deadlock issue with few concurrent deletes

-to run the test (statistics for one hundred iteration, with and without taking care of maintaining list consistency):
+To run the test (statistics for one hundred iteration, with and without taking care of maintaining list consistency):

 node index.js